Hitomi Shimatani: 2005–2007: Pop to classical crossover

 In February 2005, Shimatani released her first concept album, Crossover, which marked a sustained shift her music, from mainstream J-pop to classical-influenced tunes.
 Since then her music has been heavily influenced by string instruments and pianos, instead of electric guitars, bass and keyboards, and also started to include some world ethnic elements.
 The first album released under this new style was Heart & Symphony, which featured four singles including "Garnet Moon" (theme song of PlayStation 2's Another Century's Episode) and "Falco" (theme song of Miss Earth & The Law Of Ueki).
 The album peaked at number 7 on the Oricon charts.
+The theme song for the Japanese version of Racing Stripes is "I Will" by her.

 In 2006, Shimatani released three singles.
 The first one was the double A-side single "Haru Machibito/Camellia", released on March 15.
 Another double A-side single, entitled "Destiny: Taiyō no Hana/Koimizu: Tears of Love" was released on June 21.
 "Destiny: Taiyō no Hana" was used as opening theme for Black Jack 21.
 Finally, "Pasio" was released on November 15.
 The b-side of this single, "True Blue", was used as insert song for anime television series The Law of Ueki, was used as insert song for beauty pageant television series Miss Earth..
 This year she also played the lead role of Anne Shirley during the touring performance of Anne of Green Gables in Japan, and starred in the live action film The Prince of Tennis as Sumire Ryuzaki.

 On March 7, 2007, Shimatani released her 6th studio album, Prima Rosa, which peaked at number 16 on the Oricon charts.
 She also recorded a cover of High School Musical's "When There Was Me And You" (in Japanese entitled "Anata to Ita Toki"), which was included as part of the Disney film's Japanese soundtrack.
 On December 5, Shimatani released her first cover album, Otoko Uta: Cover Song Collection, on which she only recorded covers originally sung by male artists, such as Anzen Chitai, Begin and Masayoshi Yamazaki.
 For the album she also made a new crossover version of "Amairo no Kami no Otome", which she performed live at that year's Kōhaku.